Who is legally allowed to override a power of attorney (POA) depends on the type of POA in question and the reason why a cancellation is being sought.

 A power of attorney allows a person (the Principal) to designate a trusted individual (the Agent) to take actions on their behalf if they are unable to do so themselves — typically because of old age or declining health.
 A durable power of attorney doesn’t expire if the principal becomes incapacitated.

-There are two main types of POA:
+There are two main types of power of attorney:

 - Financial POA — A financial power of attorney is the standard POA form.
 It gives your Agent the authority to make financial decisions on your behalf.